MJaroslav/Bon2Gradle/README.md

 ## Building

 Just clone repository, checkout to this branch and run `./gradlew build`.
-If you get any MC source problem than run

 ## Post Scriptum